mhadeli/Appliances-Energy-Prediction/README.md

 ### Null Value Check
 Checking for null values in the dataset for all the variables.
 The dataset had no null values.
-Hence no treating or imputation was required.
+Hence no treatment or imputation was required.

 ### Target Variable
 Appliances are the target variable in our dataset.
 The variable we are attempting to estimate or predict using data from other variables in the dataset is the target variable in machine learning.
 It goes by the names dependent variable, the response variable, and the outcome variable.